Emmanuel Le Roy Ladurie: Les paysans de Languedoc

 Le Roy Ladurie first attracted attention with his doctoral thesis, Les paysans de Languedoc, which was published as a book in 1966 and translated into English as The Peasants of Languedoc in 1974.
-In this study of the peasantry of Languedoc over several centuries, Le Roy Ladurie employed a huge range of quantitative information such as tithe records, wage books, tax receipts, rent receipts and profit records, together with the theories of such thinkers as Ernest Labrousse, Michel Foucault, David Ricardo, Fernand Braudel, Claude Lévi-Strauss, Thomas Malthus, François Simiand, Sigmund Freud and Max Weber, to contend that the history of Languedoc was "l'histoire immobile."
+In this study of the peasantry of Languedoc over several centuries, Le Roy Ladurie employed a huge range of quantitative information such as tithe records, wage books, tax receipts, rent receipts and profit records, together with the theories of thinkers such as Thomas Malthus to contend that the history of Languedoc was "l'histoire immobile" (history that stands still).
 He argued that the history of Languedoc was marked by waves of growth and decline that in essence changed very little over the passage of time.
-Le Roy Ladurie acknowledged his debt to Braudel, who had argued that it was climate and geography that shaped the course of history, but felt that Braudel had gone too far in regarding these factors as causal agents in history.
-Instead, Le Roy Ladurie felt that culture and economics were just as important as the nature of the land and the weather.
-Influenced by the work of his mentor Fernand Braudel, Le Roy Ladurie set out to write a histoire totale (total history) of Languedoc from the 15th to the 18th centuries that would integrate political, cultural, economic, social history and environmental history.
+Influenced by the work of his mentor Fernand Braudel, Le Roy Ladurie set out to write a histoire totale (total history) of Languedoc from the 15th to the 18th centuries although as well as Braudel's reliance on climate and geography, Ladurie argued that culture and economics also shaped the course of history.

 Le Roy Ladurie proposed that the determining feature of life in Languedoc was the culture of the people who lived there, arguing that the people of Languedoc could not break the cycles of advance and decline not so much because of technological factors, but because of the culture that prevented them from developing more progressive technology and farming practices.
 In Les paysans de Languedoc, Le Roy Ladurie went against the prevailing Marxist view that dominated French historiography at the time that the history of early modern France from the 15th century to the 18th century was the ever-accelerating accumulation of property and wealthy by capitalists.
 Instead, Le Roy Ladurie contended that in Languedoc there had been cycles of economic advance and decline from the 15th to the 18th centuries.
-According to Le Roy Ladurie, there were several cycles, namely:

-"the low water mark" in the 15th century when French society was still recovering from the massive death toll caused by the Black Death of the 14th century which had wiped out much of the population of France.
-As a consequence, there was social pressure on the survivors to have as many children as possible to repopulate France.
-With a growing population in the late 14th and 15th centuries, forests were cut down to make room for farms, while poorer land that had been neglected was reclaimed for the growing number of Languedoc peasants.
-The growing also meant that property was constantly being subdivided while wages declined.
+According to Le Roy Ladurie, there were four parts to the long economic cycle starting with "the low water mark" in the 15th century when French society was still recovering from the massive death toll caused by the Black Death which made way for a growing population, leading to a second phase the "advance" of growing prosperity that lasted until 1530, where the growing population hit a ceiling of agricultural productivity leading to a period of economic decline that lasted for the rest of the 16th century and a third phase if "maturity" in the 17th century when Languedoc's agricultural productivity caught up and finally a fourth phase, "the long period of recession".